JHoGit1/CS4375_Portfolio/CS4395_Portfolio/README.md

 ## Component 9

-A Simple Recipe Chatbot was created using Google's DialogFlow ES.
+A simple Recipe Chatbot was created using Google's DialogFlow ES.
 The project was done in collaboration with David Park.

 Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/tree/main/CS4395_Portfolio/Component%209) to view the source code and static knowledge base of the chatbot.